IvanBlunar/AppsSCxExtract/README.md

 # AppsScriptExtraer
-Script to extract data from an email and send it in plain text to recognize numbers without styles.
+Script App to extract data from an email and send it in plain text to recognize numbers without styles.